Cook what you love with control and convenience.

 - All gas kitchen appliances should be installed in accordance with local codes, maintained in good working order and periodically inspected by a qualified contractor.

-- Call NW Natural once a year for a no-cost annual equipment inspection to make sure all your natural gas appliances are operating the way they should.
+- Schedule a once a year for a no-cost annual equipment inspection to make sure all your natural gas appliances are operating the way they should.

 - We also recommend installation of carbon monoxide and smoke detectors in every household.
 Contact your state fire marshal’s office for more information.